 Mary invites others that she trusts to her secret garden.
 One of these people is Dickon, one of Martha's brothers.
 Dickon has an amazing rapport with wild animals and a wide knowledge of nature.
 Animals follow him around and lie beside him.
 They even climb on to his shoulders and lap.
 Wildlife also comes to visit Dickon when he plays his pipe.

 Mary's other confidant is her cousin Colin, whose existence was kept secret from her.
 Colin spends most of his time in bed, often crying and throwing tantrums and frequently treating his attendants badly.
 Mary discovers him by following the sound of his crying, Colin can't walk (for an unspecified reason) and is convinced that he is going to die soon.
 He is also terrified that he will become a hunchback like his father.
 He was born shortly before his mother died and resembles her.
 His father finds it very hard to visit Colin because his son reminds him of his wife.

 Colin's father returns to the manor unexpectedly after an experience in which he hears his dead wife telling him that she is in the garden.
-The father hears laughter coming from the walled garden.
-When the door opens, he is amazed to see his son not only healthy but also running around with Mary and Dickon.
+When he arrives at the manor, the father hears laughter coming from the garden.
+As the garden door opens, he is amazed to see his son not only healthy but also running around with Mary and Dickon.
 The story ends with the joyful and triumphant return of father and son to the manor.

 I am sure there is Magic in everything, only we have not sense enough to get hold of it and make it do things for us.— Colin in The Secret Garden

 The idea of magic is frequently mentioned in reference to the secret garden.
 Francis Hodgson Burnett's interest in Christian Science may have been in her mind as she described Colin's recovery.
 Christian scientists believe in God and the importance of the Bible.
 They also believe that sickness can be healed by prayer alone.